Skip to main content

 Matt has to go.

-I don’t expect him to be removed from Automattic leadership (although I think others in leadership absolutely should be considering whether that’s the right move).
+I don’t expect him to be removed from Automattic leadership (although if there actually is a board, or other people who can challenge Matt’s power there, I think they absolutely should be considering whether that’s the right move for the company).
 But in any case:

 It’s clear that the blurry lines between WordPress.org and WordPress.com should be turned into unbreachable walls, with no one company on both sides, or able to exercise power over the Foundation and/or Organization.